zixianggao845-source/PETDET_test/README.md

 (2) DOTA v1.0 Test

-Set DOTA_ROOT to the root directory of the DOTA v1.0 dataset, then run the following commands from the PETDET_test directory in your Linux environment:
+Set DOTA_ROOT to the root directory of the DOTA v1.0 dataset, then run the following commands from the PETDET_test directory in your Linux system:

 ```bash
 mkdir -p work_dirs/CEGA_DOTA